mikevercoelen/redux-signal/README.md

 ***NOTE***:

 Redux Signal is not a library for the styling of your modals, that is your responsibility, however we made [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit) for making your life even easier.
-So check it out: [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit).

-Check out the [examples](#https://github.com/mikevercoelen/redux-signal/tree/master/examples) code on how to set it up correctly with `react-modal-construction-kit`.
+Check out the [examples](https://github.com/mikevercoelen/redux-signal/tree/master/examples) for more info.

 ### How does it work?
 Redux Signal uses an `event / feedback queue` mechanism for signals so we handle events in a clean way, without cluttering our app state with functions etc. See [Handling events](#handling-events)` for more info.